Everything you need to know about Disney Plus

 Disney has been one of the biggest and most loved content creators for decades.
-Ever since Snow White and the Seven Dwarfs premiered in 1937, Disney has become a household name with countless hit movies and shows that generations have grown up with.
+Ever since Snow White and the Seven Dwarfs premiered in 1937, Disney has been a household name with countless hit movies and shows that generations have grown up with.

 Now with its own streaming service Disney+ (pronounced Disney Plus), available in Australia, everyone can now relive their childhoods and show the younger generations the classics that we all know and love.
 Let’s take a look at what you can expect when you sign up to Disney+.

 What is Disney+?

 Disney+ is Disney’s own version of a subscription video-on-demand (SVOD) streaming service where you can expect a library of films and shows.
 Not only does Disney have a huge selection of animated and live-action films and shows under the Disney brand, you’ll also find shows and movies from other content producers under the Pixar, Marvel, Star Wars (Lucasfilm), National Geographic brands and more.